zerospeech/zerospeech2017/README.md

 ## Track 2: Spoken term discovery

-**The baseline pipeline and the evaluation kit are build for the first 10 minutes of all test data.
-Results of the baselines are still preliminary**

 **Please register to keep you updated of changes on the results of the baseline and evaluation code**

 Track 2 evaluation is done on the training data sets only.
 This may seem strange, but remember this is unsupervised